 Fyrewash is extremely effective on exactly the kinds of deposits found in a gas turbine compressor and achieves a far superior clean than water alone.
-It is backed by a unique high value product liability insurance and has 100% safety record over millions of operating hours at thousands of gas turbines.
+It is backed by unique high-value product liability insurance and has a 100% safety record over millions of operating hours at thousands of gas turbines.

 However, this specialist gas turbine cleaning detergent is only effective if it gets to the right places.
-It’s important that Fyrewash is introduced properly into the compressor to attain the best possible results and most efficient system.
+Fyrewash must be introduced properly into the compressor to attain the best possible results and the most efficient system.

 Using Rochem Fyrewash

-One of the really great things about Fyrewash is that it can be used for both off line and on line cleaning.
-Why not supplement thorough off line cleans with regular, scheduled on line cleans in order to maintain a spotless compressor and extend the time between system shut-downs?
+One of the great things about Fyrewash is that it can be used for both off line and on line cleaning.
+Why not supplement thorough off line cleans with regular, scheduled on line cleans to maintain a spotless compressor and extend the time between system shut-downs?

 In order to carry out an off line clean, the turbine must be stopped.
 In turn, you are prevented from producing power but must also pay downtime costs, labour expenses and stand by penalties.
 By conducting a clean during normal operation, while the turbine is still running, there is no need to shut down the system and you boost your bottom line.